My Research

 Leveraging network and data science for HIV prevention

-I'm an Associate Professor in the Department of Medical Social Sciences within the Feinberg School of Medicine at Northwestern University and also serve as a Quantitative Methodologists for the Third Coast Center for AIDS Research.
+I'm an Associate Professor in the Department of Medical Social Sciences within the Feinberg School of Medicine at Northwestern University and also serve as a associate director for the Center for Computational & Social Sciences in Health (COMPASS)

 Recent Projects